wix-incubator/react-native-keyboard-tracking-view/README.md

 import {Keyboard} from 'react-native-ui-lib';
 const KeyboardTrackingView = Keyboard.KeyboardTrackingView;
 ```
-If you don't need our UI solution, you can use only the `keyboard` pacakge:
+If you don't want to import the whole library, you can use only the `keyboard` package:
 ```
 import {KeyboardTrackingView} from 'react-native-ui-lib/keyboard';
 ```